 Social Security's Vocational Rehabilitation Reimbursement Program

 The services must result in the individual's return to work for at least nine continuous months at a substantial earnings level, which is referred to as substantial gainful activity.
-For more information about the earnings levels, go to: http://www.ssa.gov/OACT/COLA/sga.html.
+For more information about the earnings levels, go to: https://www.ssa.gov/OACT/COLA/sga.html.

 State VR agencies can serve as Employment Networks (ENs) in the Ticket to Work Program or under Social Security's VR Reimbursement Program.
 In fact, State VR agencies are the only programs authorized by law and automatically approved to provide service to beneficiaries under the Ticket to Work Program without becoming an EN.
 Whenever a beneficiary receives services from a VR agency, Social Security considers the individual to be using their Ticket.

 Visit the VR Reimbursement Claims Processing webpage for the latest statistical information and dollar amounts Social Security has paid to State VR agencies for services.

 Social Security's Office of Employment Support Program's Provider Operations Team is available to provide training to personnel from State VR agencies on Social Security's cost reimbursement payment program.

 For more information about the State VR agencies and the services they provide to people with disabilities, go to the Department of Education's Services, Office of Special Education and Rehabilitative Services, Rehabilitation Services Administration, website.